weekit/WeeKit/README.md

 OpenVG support.
 Download it into the [third-party](third-party) directory by running [third-party/RUNME-MACOS.sh](third-party/RUNME-MACOS.sh) in [third-party](third-party).

+WeeKit on macOS also requires [libjpeg](https://en.wikipedia.org/wiki/Libjpeg).
+We build it from source downloaded from the [Independent JPEG Group](http://www.ijg.org/) and currently use `jpegsrc.v9c.tar.gz`, available in the [files](http://www.ijg.org/files) area.

 ## Make on macOS

 To build with `make`, link `Makefile.macOS` with `ln -s Makefile.macOS Makefile`.